 The distinctive Massey University Press logo was designed by Anna Brown, of the College of Creative Arts, and reflects Māori design and spiritual values, embracing the notion of baskets of knowledge to underline the significance of education and higher learning.

-Senior Lecturer in agricultural science, science and veterinary science at Massey and editor of the journal of the New Zealand Society of Animal Production.
+Sam is also editor of the journal of the New Zealand Society of Animal Production.

 Professor of Social Work